webix-hub/docs/data/desktop/custom_serverside.md

 ###Form Loading

-On client side, **load()** method is applied to an already inited form.
+On client side, **load()** method is applied to an already initialized form.
 The method contains loading script that sometimes requires record ID as part of GET request.

 ~~~js
 $$("form1").load("server/form.php?id=3");